satsinush/homelab/README.txt

 set up password for Portainer

-set up account for Vaultwarden, then turn off sign up allowed in .env enter VAULTWARDEN_WEB_HOSTNAME as the self-hosted url for clients
+set up account for Vaultwarden, then set VAULTWARDEN_SIGNUPS_ALLOWED to false in .env enter VAULTWARDEN_WEB_HOSTNAME as the self-hosted url for clients

 set up Uptime Kuma